tannevaled/slapd-contrib/README.md

         by * none
 ```
 ### user.ldif
-Using the {SASL} prefix in the userPassword attribute let us use simple-bind
+Using the {SASL} prefix in the userPassword attribute let us use simple-bind for compatibility purpose
 ```
 dn: uid=<UID>,ou=users,ou=labos,dc=<DOMAIN>,dc=<TLD>
 uid: <UID>